 When developing business applications, a special attention should be paid to security due to the confidential nature of the data.
 Clients won’t be happy if valuable business data falls into the hands of hackers or competitors.
 Therefore, all technologies and outsourced components are always assessed from the security standpoint, while the final product is scanned for vulnerabilities before the release.

 For instance, sensitive data, such as login or password, is either encoded or not stored at all.
 User authentication should be protected via security protocol, while levels of access to data may vary based on users’ rights and roles.

+Scalability takes a special place among non-functional requirements for mobile applications.
 In its essence, a common mobile app is a set of pages with transitions between them.
 An app page may contain a form with control elements and data visualization, a list, or a combination of both.
 If the amount of data increases, the application may slow down and cause memory leaks, loose data, and crash.
 In order to avoid such issues, developers use various techniques, such as dynamic data loading, caching, repeated usage of visual components that are used to display various screens.
 If overlooked, this all may cause severe damage to the company.

 Scalability is very important for your app.
 If you initially design your app with room for scalability in mind, it would require minimum investments in the course of development.
 If you start thinking about scalability during the development stage, its implementation may be rather time- and resource-consuming.
 The worst case is when you start planning scalability by the end of the development cycle, i.e., during acceptance or load testing.
 In this scenario, prepare for the unforeseen consequences and serious problems.